 Burned out and completely disillusioned, I started selling properties for whatever I could get.

-It was 2006 and the market was starting to drop out of the real estate bubble so sometimes it meant selling a house just to pay off the mortgage.
+It was 2006, and the market was starting to drop out of the real estate bubble, so sometimes it meant selling a house just to pay off the mortgage.

 Real Estate Investing Myths I Learned the Hard Way

 I still own a couple of rental properties and believe in the long-term value of real estate investing.
-Unfortunately, there are a lot of myths out there, too many 3 a.m. infomercials selling hot strategies to get rich quick.
+Unfortunately, there are a lot of myths out there, too many 3 a.m. infomercials selling hot strategies to get rich quickly.

 First, real estate is not a get-rich-quick investment.

 The real stories of real estate riches are created over decades, even generations.
-Donald Trump’s father was already a successful real estate developer and Sam Zell has been managing properties since the early 1960s.
+Donald Trump’s father was already a successful real estate developer, and Sam Zell has been managing properties since the early 1960s.

-That’s a solid return, but not something that’s going to make you a millionaire overnight.
+That’s a solid return but not something that’s going to make you a millionaire overnight.

 Another myth in real estate investing is that it’s a cash register, just ring the bell and watch the cash flow.

-In fact, most of your return is in the tax advantages and long-term appreciation on properties.
+In fact, most of your return is in the tax advantages and long-term appreciation of properties.
 If you’re leveraging your properties with debt, then the majority of your rents are eaten up by mortgage payments and property management.

 You might be able to hire a property manager, turning your properties into passive income, but this is out of the question for a lot of individual investors.
 There just isn’t enough cash flow during the early years of growing your real estate empire to afford professional management.

-7 Rules to do Real Estate Investing (the right way)
+7 Rules to Do Real Estate Investing (The Right Way)

-Few investments have created as much family wealth as real estate but it’s easy to fall for the myths and scams.
-Making money with rental properties, I mean creating real assets that will make you long-term rich means avoiding these myths.
+Few investments have created as much family wealth as real estate, but it’s easy to fall for the myths and scams.
+Making money with rental properties, I mean creating real assets that will make you long-term rich, means avoiding these myths.

 - Find at least five similar houses that have sold within the last year in the same neighborhood.
 You can usually find this through the county assessor’s office or through sites like Zillow.